AxelUser/maltsev.space/src/posts/008-bloom-filters-pt1/index.md

 #### Query Performance

 Both insertions and lookups require computing `k` hash functions and updating or reading `k` bits.
-Therefore, both operations have time complexity `O(k)`.
+Therefore, both operations have time complexity `O(k)`, assuming that hash function is some constant time operation.
 Since `k` is typically small (usually between 5 and 12), Bloom filters are extremely fast for membership checks, regardless of how many elements they contain.

 ### Calculating Optimal Parameters